 If your college plan includes a study abroad, mission, or some other major cost, you can include that, too.
 I've been meaning to make something like this for my own use for quite a while, and now I know why I didn't.
 Anyway, I hope you find the calculator useful at least.

-College Savings Calculatorfor Excel and OpenOffice
+College Savings Calculatorfor Excel or Google Sheets

 Create a college savings plan.

 - Include costs for grades K-12, High School, College, and other major events.

 - Add extra deposits within the yearly savings schedule.